 The problem with leaky pond liners is we often have no idea how they occur!
 Since most modern pond liners are built to last, it’s unlikely general wear and tear have caused the problem in a newly installed pond.
 Most holes and tears in a pond liner are caused by some form of impact or pressure, whereas others may be just due to the degrading quality of a liner if it’s very old.
 Below we have listed some common things which can help prevent pond leaks and lengthen the lifespan of your pond liner.

 1) Add Pond Netting

 One of the easiest solutions for preventing pond liner damage, and one that is often overlooked, is by adding high quality netting to your pond.
 Pond netting is a great way to prevent debris from entering your pond and contributing to sludge buildup.
 Debris also may play a factor in the damage your pond liner sustains over its lifetime, as sharp debris, such as twigs, can cause a build up of micro-tears in the liner material.
 Gradually, areas where debris falls heavily can become weakened and will be more prone to tearing and leaks.

-A high quality netting will both greatly reduce debris, as well as help deter predatory animals from entering your pond water.
+A high quality netting will both greatly reduce debris, as well as help deter pond predators from entering your pond water.
 They’re also very cheap, durable, and discreet against the ponds surface.

 2) Remove Sharp Rocks

 Many pond owners choose to add rocks and pebbles to the bottom of their pond for a more natural aesthetic, but you should only ever use smooth, rounded stones.
 Pond water is constantly in motion, and any small rocks with sharp edges will be moving around on your pond floor.
 This can eventually lead to gradual tearing over time, and an overall weakening of the liner material.